socketio/socket.io-website/source/docs/v3/migrating-from-2-to-3.md

 - `Uncaught TypeError: packet.data is undefined`

 It seems that you are using a v3 client to connect to a v2 server, which is not possible.
 Please see the [following section](#How-to-upgrade-an-existing-production-deployment).

+- `Object literal may only specify known properties, and 'extraHeaders' does not exist in type 'ConnectOpts'`

+Since the codebase has been rewritten to TypeScript (more information [here](#the-socketio-codebase-has-been-rewritten-to-typescript)), `@types/socket.io-client` is no longer needed and will actually conflict with the typings coming from the `socket.io-client` package.